-The Department of Engineering faculty members are involved with outreach and education projects that reach out to K-12 students and teachers in the local communities.
+The Engineering faculty members are involved with outreach and education projects that reach out to K-12 students and teachers in the local communities.
 The information here provides a brief overview of these efforts.

 The Business of Engineering